 (1) What is Global Climate Change Week?

 Global Climate Change Week aims to encourage academic communities – academics, students, and professional staff at universities – in all disciplines and countries to engage with each other, their communities, and policy makers on climate change action and solutions.
-The first GCCW was held from 19-25 October 2015.
-In 2016 GCCW will be held on 10-16 October.
+The first GCCW was held in October 2015.
+In 2017 GCCW will be held on 9-15 October.
 During this week, academics, students and professional staff will organise activities focused on awareness-raising, behaviour change and transformation in relation to climate policy, with the participation of NGOs, the community and not-for-profit sector.

 The need for action

 In Copenhagen in 2009, the international community agreed to limit global warming to no more than two degrees centigrade above pre-industrial levels.
 Since then, a growing body of research has shown that 2°C is too much.
 Consequently, in Paris in 2015 the international community agreed to ‘pursue efforts to limit the temperature increase to 1.5°C’.
 If current climate policies around the world continue, though, the expected result would be around 3.6°C warming.
 If we factor in the current pledges or promises governments have made, assuming they will all be met, global warming would still be likely to reach about 2.7°C.

 So as things stand, the international community does not appear to be prepared to take the measures necessary to limit global warming even to 2°C. This is profoundly shocking, given that any sacrifice involved in taking those measures is far overshadowed by the catastrophes we are likely to face if we do not: more extinctions of species and loss of ecosystems; increasing vulnerability to storm surges; more heatwaves; more intense precipitation; more climate related deaths and disease; more climate refugees; slower poverty reduction; less food security; and more conflicts worsened by these factors.